aeteredge/welcome_to_aeteredge/Pay-in/binance/README.md

 ## 🔍 Notes

 - All amounts must be provided in **USD** as whole numbers (integer).
-- Use `test_mode: true` to simulate transactions in a sandbox environment.
+- Use `test_mode: false`.
+Testing can only be performed in the production environment.
 - Callback and redirect URLs must be HTTPS for secure communications.

 ---